Dr Lucy McGee

 Villarrica Volcano in the Central Southern Volcanic Zone of the Andes is close to a small cluster of small basaltic centres

 In my 3-year postdoc at the University of Chile (in addition to trialling U-Th dating on geothermal carbonates, as part of my project with the Andean Geothermal Centre of Excellence) I continued the theme of small volume basalts after being awarded a 3-year grant from the government.
 This time the volcanoes were in a far more complex arc context and in close proximity to large, active stratovolcanoes (the Pucon small eruptive centres close to Villarrica volcano, the Carran-Los Venados field close to Puyehue-Cordon Caulle volcano and the Antillanca volcanic complex, all in the Southern Volcanic Zone of Chile).
 I worked with Macquarie University in the U-series area of this project which provided important information on competing tectonic and source component-related signatures.
-I still continue to work with researchers from the Universidad de Chile and SERNAGEOMIN (the geological survey of Chile) on several volcanology-related projects in different areas of Southern Chile.
+I still continue to work with researchers from the Universidad Mayor and SERNAGEOMIN (the geological survey of Chile) and Liverpool University on several volcanology-related projects in different areas of Southern Chile.

 Montserrat enclave MT75